BD2KGenomics/toil-rnaseq-sc/README.md

 # Instructions

-- Download and build kallisto_sc docker image from https://github.com/BD2KGenomics/cgl-docker-lib
+- Download and build kallisto_sc docker image from https://github.com/BD2KGenomics/cgl-docker-lib with -t kallisto_sc
 - Download this repository and create a Python virtualenv in it.
 - Run 'make prepare' and then 'make develop'
 - There may be errors if certain dependencies are missing, such as libcurl; if that is the case, a web search of the error text should yield a solution.
+- You will also need to download a suitable index for use with kallisto, see e.g. https://github.com/BD2KGenomics/toil-rnaseq/wiki/Pipeline-Inputs

+- Use `toil-rnaseq-sc generate` to create config and manifest files, then edit them as appropriate (e.g. linking to the kallisto index, output folder, fastq files to read)
+- Run with `toil-rnaseq-sc run file:{tmp_dir}` where {tmp_dir} is a temporary directory for the pipeline

 # Acknowledgements